SNEWS2/snewpy/doc/source/gettingstarted.rst

 The SNEWPY repository contains many Jupyter notebooks in ``doc/nb/`` with sample code showing different models or how to apply flavor transformations to the neutrino fluxes.

-More advanced usage of SNEWPy requires SNOwGLoBES and is described in the following section.
+More advanced usage of SNEWPY requires SNOwGLoBES and is described in the following section.